QiaotongHuang/QiaotongHuang/README.md

 ---

-I am a Full-stack Web Developer who is exploring Web3 🕸️: while facilitating the world with User Experience with my Design Thinking Skills and Enthusiast about ML. :wink:
+I am a Full-stack Web Developer who is exploring Web3 :wink:

- 🔭 I’m fascinated by **astrophysics**.🌍
+ 🔭 I’m fascinated by **Astrophysics**.

  🌱 I’m currently learning Web3.🕸️

  :books: I want to learn DEFI.

- 🤔 I’m looking to collaborate for open source projects.👯
+ 🤔 I’m looking to collaborate for open source projects.

  💬 Ask me about Full Stack Development, Web3, astrophysics and any Tech-related stuff.